Andrew-code2020/ms3onlinecookbook/README.md

    - We repeated the collapsible to make the website easily learnable no matter what recipe page we are on
    - Flash messages tell the user that have successfully complete a task or entered any invalid information
  - Visible
-  - A user can easily review updates the have made on the site immediately after they have been made
+   - A user can easily review updates they have made on the site immediately after they have been made
  - Clear and intuitive feedback
    - Flash messages give clear and intuituve feedback to the user
    - Collapsibles reveal and close off information with one click

-###### User Questions
+### User Questions

 - Where am I?
-  - On each page the Navbar highlights in light blue that page.
+  - On each page the Navbar highlights text in light blue of the relevant page.
 This helps you locate where you are on the Temple Lean Recipes site

 - How did I get here?
-  - Clicking on certain icons (such as opens up new Tabs so the user does not forget which website they accessed the content from such as social media platforms and the monthly blog links.
-The platforms are currently connected to the developers accounts and website because the social media accounts for this website do not exist
+  - Clicking on certain icons or words opens up new tabs to a specific external site so the user does not forget which website they accessed the content from such as social media platforms and the monthly blog links.
+The platforms are currently connected to the developers social media accounts and private website because the social media accounts for this website do not exist
   - The navbar and footer are the exact same on each page and with the current page highlighted in light blue in the navbar so that the user may easily identify where they are on the Temple Lean website

 - What can I do here?